LightBoy01/ai-job-spot/src/job-descriptions/d829fb83ab8ee873bf151fd07b35faae8c246a323b0793f0e214f5a66fa72160-salfy-sallab-gmbh-junior-content-creator-mwd-werkstudent.md

   a hybrid model to foster collaboration, ensuring you always feel connected and supported as you visibly shape our external communication.
 ---
+### Description
-### Description\nSalfy is Germany's #1 HR-Tech platform for employee benefits, simplifying and automating tax-free benefits for companies to save HR teams time and offer employees greater monthly appreciation and net income.
-Serving clients across fashion, retail, tech, gastronomy, and SMEs, Salfy fosters a flexible, pragmatic, visionary, and team-oriented culture, embracing mistakes as part of growth.\n\nAs a Junior Content Creator, you will be the heart of Salfy's communication, responsible for building our brand voice, storytelling, and trust.
+Salfy is Germany's #1 HR-Tech platform for employee benefits, simplifying and automating tax-free benefits for companies to save HR teams time and offer employees greater monthly appreciation and net income.
+Serving clients across fashion, retail, tech, gastronomy, and SMEs, Salfy fosters a flexible, pragmatic, visionary, and team-oriented culture, embracing mistakes as part of growth.

+As a Junior Content Creator, you will be the heart of Salfy's communication, responsible for building our brand voice, storytelling, and trust.
 You will achieve this by creating high-quality content that delights customers, supports sales efforts, builds reach, and establishes Salfy as a thought leader in employee benefits.
 This role involves close collaboration with management, sales, marketing, and our performance freelancer.
-We are looking for someone passionate about writing and eager to learn quickly, ready to take our content to the next level.\n\nThe company offers a dynamic environment with flexible working hours, hybrid work options (office + remote), modern work tools (Mac, Canva/Figma, Zoho), and significant autonomy from day one.
-You will have high visibility, directly shaping external communication, and benefit from professional sparring with leadership.\n\n### Responsibilities\nYour main focus will be on content production, but you will also contribute significantly to sales support and broader marketing and communication initiatives:\n\n**Content Production:**\n- Write magazine articles on topics such as benefits, HR, payroll tax, and the modern world of work.\n- Create compelling use cases and case studies.\n- Develop and design engaging social media posts, with a strong focus on LinkedIn.\n\n**Sales Support:**\n- Create pitch materials, presentations and one-pagers.\n- Prepare captivating stories for outbound campaigns and email sequences.\n\n**Marketing & Communication:**\n- Produce monthly email newsletters.\n- Write and optimize website text, including landing pages and blog content.\n- Conduct research on HR, tax, and benefit backgrounds to inform content.\n- Develop micro-content, including hooks, copy, and headlines for paid advertisements.\n\n### Qualifications\nWe are looking for someone who loves writing and is a quick learner, even if you don't master everything yet.\n\n**Essential:**\n- A strong passion for writing, content creation, and storytelling.\n- Excellent written communication skills in German.\n- Initial professional experience gained through studies, internships, personal projects, or social media work.\n- A genuine interest in HR topics, the modern working world, or tax-related subjects (willingness to learn is key).\n- Demonstrated creativity, a structured approach to work, and reliability.\n\n**Bonus Points for Experience with:**\n- LinkedIn content strategy.\n- Newsletter tools.\n- Design tools like Canva or Figma.\n- Content Management Systems like WordPress.\n\n### Author's Take\nThis is an exciting opportunity for a German-speaking Junior Content Creator to join Salfy, a leading HR-Tech company in Germany.
+We are looking for someone passionate about writing and eager to learn quickly, ready to take our content to the next level.

+The company offers a dynamic environment with flexible working hours, hybrid work options (office + remote), modern work tools (Mac, Canva/Figma, Zoho), and significant autonomy from day one.
+You will have high visibility, directly shaping external communication, and benefit from professional sparring with leadership.

+### Responsibilities
+Your main focus will be on content production, but you will also contribute significantly to sales support and broader marketing and communication initiatives:

+**Content Production:**
+- Write magazine articles on topics such as benefits, HR, payroll tax, and the modern world of work.
+- Create compelling use cases and case studies.
+- Develop and design engaging social media posts, with a strong focus on LinkedIn.

+**Sales Support:**
+- Create pitch materials, presentations and one-pagers.
+- Prepare captivating stories for outbound campaigns and email sequences.

+**Marketing & Communication:**
+- Produce monthly email newsletters.
+- Write and optimize website text, including landing pages and blog content.
+- Conduct research on HR, tax, and benefit backgrounds to inform content.
+- Develop micro-content, including hooks, copy, and headlines for paid advertisements.

+### Qualifications
+We are looking for someone who loves writing and is a quick learner, even if you don't master everything yet.

+**Essential:**
+- A strong passion for writing, content creation, and storytelling.
+- Excellent written communication skills in German.
+- Initial professional experience gained through studies, internships, personal projects, or social media work.
+- A genuine interest in HR topics, the modern working world, or tax-related subjects (willingness to learn is key).
+- Demonstrated creativity, a structured approach to work, and reliability.

+**Bonus Points for Experience with:**
+- LinkedIn content strategy.
+- Newsletter tools.
+- Design tools like Canva or Figma.
+- Content Management Systems like WordPress.

+### Author's Take
+This is an exciting opportunity for a German-speaking Junior Content Creator to join Salfy, a leading HR-Tech company in Germany.
 The role offers significant autonomy and visibility, allowing you to truly shape the company's external voice and thought leadership.
 With a clear emphasis on learning and growth within a supportive, flexible, and innovative culture, this position is ideal for someone passionate about impactful content and eager to develop their skills in a fast-paced environment.
 The hybrid work model and commitment to modern tools underline Salfy's progressive approach to employee well-being and productivity.